stgte/Connect4/README.md

 Josh: connect4Game.py file

-Christian: research some other methods, help out if needed :)
+Christian: HumanPlayer(), research some other methods, help out if needed :)